Verpackungslizenz24

 Startseite Lizenzero EU

 Lizenzero.EU is simple, completely digital, time-saving and helps you with EU-wide compliance in terms of packaging law.
-No contract term and no subscription model.
+Complete program in the licensing service (“smart” or “premium”) or practical information packages: You decide!

 Partner offer¹: 10% discount